This Agreement (as defined below) is made and entered into by and between:

 4.6 Protection Against Unauthorised Use.
 You shall use reasonable efforts to prevent any unauthorised use of the Instrumental Services and promptly notify Instrumental in writing of any unauthorised use that it becomes aware of.
 If there is unauthorised use by anyone who obtained access to the Instrumental Services directly or indirectly through you, you shall take all steps reasonably necessary to terminate the unauthorised use.
 You shall cooperate and assist with any requests or actions taken by us to prevent or terminate such unauthorised use of the Instrumental Services.
 We shall have no liability whatsoever with respect to any loss or damage to your Account due to unauthorised access of your Account.

 4.7 Right to Suspend Services.
-We may suspend your use of the Instrumental Services if we reasonably and in good faith believe such suspension is necessary to prevent unauthorised use of the Instrumental Services or to prevent an ongoing violation of any applicable laws or regulations.
+We may suspend your use of the Instrumental Services if we reasonably and in good faith believe such suspension is necessary to prevent unauthorised use of the Instrumental Services or to prevent any violation of applicable laws or regulations.
 We shall use commercially reasonable efforts to notify you at least twenty-four (24) hours prior to any such suspension and will only suspend the Instrumental Services to the extent necessary to prevent such unauthorised use or violation.
-In addition, if you fail to pay any fees by the relevant due date per the Order Form, we may, without limitation to any of our other rights or remedies, suspend performance of the Instrumental Services until we receive all amounts due.
+In addition, if you fail to pay any fees by the relevant due date per the Order Form, we may, without limitation to any of our other rights or remedies, suspend performance of the Instrumental Services until we receive all amounts due and/or terminate the Agreement with immediate effect.

 4.8 Reservation of Rights.
 We hereby grant to you a limited, worldwide, non-exclusive, non-transferable right during the term of the Order Form(s) to use the Instrumental Services set out therein.
 Your right to use the Instrumental Services is subject to the Scope Limitations and contingent upon your compliance with the Scope Limitations, the terms of the Order Form and these terms and conditions.
 You shall not have any rights to the Instrumental Services except as expressly granted in this Agreement.
 We reserve, on our own behalf and on behalf of our licensors, all rights to the Instrumental Services not expressly granted to you in accordance with this Agreement.